Culture

 Western culture, also referred to as Western civilization, European civilization, Occidental culture, or Western society, encompasses a diverse range of social norms, ethical values, traditional customs, belief systems, political structures, artifacts, and technologies developed in the Western world.
 The foundations of Western civilization can be traced back to the Greco-Roman civilization and the principles of Western Christianity.
 Societal contributions from Germanic peoples have significantly influenced it.

 Western culture is a broad term not referring to a specific geographical area.
-It usually encompasses the cultures of countries with historical ties to one or more European countries, as well as the diverse range of European cultures.
+It usually encompasses the cultures of countries with historical ties to one or more European countries and the diverse range of European cultures.
 However, countries in the eastern part of Europe are often not included in the definitions of the Western world.

 Themes of Western Culture